telerik/blazor-docs/knowledge-base/button-change-icons-position.md

 ---
-title: Change icons position and add more than one icon in a button
+title: Changing the Icon Position and Add Two or More Icons in a Button
-description: How to change icons position and add more than one icon in a button?
+description: Learn how to change the position of the icons inside the Telerik UI for Blazor Button and add more than one icon to the component.
 type: how-to
-page_title: Change icons position and add more than one icon in a button
+page_title: Repositioning Icons and Add More Icons to Button Components
 slug: button-kb-changе-icons-position
-position:
 tags: telerik,blazor,icon,button,position
 ticketid: 1514832
 res_type: kb